fir3wa1-k3r/DevJournal/_posts/2018-09-22-Olympus-writeup.md

   <img width="409" height="41" src="https://fir3wa1-k3r.github.io/imgs/olympus_14.png">
 </p>
 <br>
+> If you want to know more about docker, check [here](https://searchitoperations.techtarget.com/definition/Docker)<br>

 If the current user is a member of docker group then its a way more easy to get root in the machine.
 As we use `groups` command we can see that user prometheus is a member of docker group.
 We can also see what container images are running in the system currently.
 This can be done using the command:<br>
 `docker images` or `docker container ls`
 <br>